Hiking cameras enable you to capture your experiences, whether you’re on a short day hike or rugged outdoor adventure.

 Digital single lens reflex (DSLR) cameras are bulkier and heavier, but feature an optical viewfinder and a large choice of high-grade lenses.

-Depending on where you travel, what you want to shoot and where your preferences lie, you might prioritize compactness, image quality, zoom options and lens choices or pre-configured recording modes and settings.
+Depending on where you hike, what you want to shoot and where your preferences lie, you might prioritize compactness, image quality, zoom options and lens choices or pre-configured recording modes and settings.

 It’s also worth considering video recording capability and other extras such as storage or WiFi.
 Now we’ll go into details regarding the most important features of travel cameras.